cosmostatistics/partition-nf-expansion/README.md

 ## Acknowledgements

-If you use any part of this repository please cite the following paper:
+If you use any part of this repository please cite our corresponding paper:

 ```
-@misc{schosser2024markovwalkexplorationmodel,
+@misc{approximating_partitions_nf,
       title={Approximating non-Gaussian Bayesian partitions with normalising flows: statistics, inference and application to cosmology},
       author={R{\"o}spel, Tobias and Schlosser, Adrian and Sch{\"a}fer, Bj{\"o}rn Malte},
       year={2025},